 [2] Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC

-Clinical Performance Evaluation
+Clinical /Performance Evaluation and Testing

-What criteria are specified in the MDR/IVDR and AI Act for evaluating the performance of MDAI?
+What criteria is specified in the AIA for evaluating the performance of MDAI?

-The AI Act specify criteria for ensuring the safety, reliability, and effectiveness of MDAI.
-While the AI Act does not explicitly use the term "performance evaluation," it mandates requirements such as accuracy, robustness, and cybersecurity for high-risk AI systems, which are essential aspects of performance (MDR, Article 61, Annex XIV, IVDR Article 56; AI Act, Article 15, recital 74)
+The AIA specifies criteria for ensuring the safety, reliability, and effectiveness of MDAI.
+While the AIA does not explicitly use the term “clinical evaluation” or "performance evaluation," it mandates requirements such as accuracy, robustness, and cybersecurity for high-risk AI systems, which are essential aspects of performance (MDR, Article 61, Annex XIV, IVDR Article 56; AI Act, Article 15, recital 74) as well as specifically requires testing of high-risk AI systems against prior defined metrics and probabilistic thresholds to ensure that high-risk AI systems perform consistently for their intended purpose and that they are in compliance with the requirements of the AIA (Article 9).

-The AI Act mandate validation of AI training pipelines used in medical devices and IVDs to ensure the reliability and accuracy of the AI models.
-This includes validating design, manufacturing, data collection, preprocessing, model training, and quality management processes under various conditions, with continuous monitoring to address potential issues (MDR, Annex I, IVDR Annex I; AI Act, Article 12).
-All three regulations emphasize the importance of validating all aspects of the AI development lifecycle to ensure the safety and effectiveness of MDAI and IVDs.
+The AIA mandate validations of AI training pipelines to ensure the reliability and accuracy of the AI models.
+This includes validating design, manufacturing, data collection, preprocessing, model training, and quality management processes under various conditions, with continuous monitoring to address potential issues (AIA, Article 10 and 13).

-It is essential to recognise these distinctions to align with the regulatory definitions and ensure accurate interpretation.
-These regulatory frameworks collectively ensure that MDAI and IVDs meet rigorous standards of safety, reliability, and performance.

-What specific requirements do the MDR and AI Act impose for validating AI algorithms used in medical devices?
+What specific requirements do the MDR, IVDR and AIA impose for the clinical (MDR) or performance (IVDR) evaluation of MDAI?

-The MDR requires manufacturers to validate AI system outputs through rigorous testing and clinical evaluation to ensure they meet safety and performance standards (MDR, Annex XIV).
-Similarly, the AI Act mandates validation of AI system outputs, especially for high-risk systems, to ensure accuracy, reliability, and (clinical) relevance (AI Act, Article 15).
-Both regulations emphasize the importance of validation to ensure the safety and effectiveness of MDAI.
+The MDR and IVDR require manufacturers to validate MDAI outputs through rigorous testing in the form of clinical or performance evaluation to ensure compliance and that the MDAI performs as intended (MDR Article 61, IVDR Article 56, Annex XIV).
+Manufacturers must perform software verification and validation activities to ensure that MDAI meets specified requirements and functions correctly.
+This requires clinical validation to demonstrate that the MDAI is safe and provides accurate, reliable, and clinically relevant outputs (MDR IVDR Annex XIV).
+Similarly, the AIA mandates verification and validation of MDAI to ensure it operates as intended and meets safety and performance requirements (See Q24).
+In addition to the MDR and IVDR, the AIA introduces the requirement for the validation of high-risk MDAI, in terms of transparency, human oversight, accuracy, robustness and cybersecurity (Chapter III, Section 2) .
+Furthermore, the AIA requires that validation of MDAI involves verifications that the MDAI does not infringe on fundamental rights.